An ad-free Educational Platform Offering Access to Restored Vintage Photographs and Prints Documenting New York's Rich History.

 The Grolier Club has also played a crucial role in preserving rare books and literary artifacts, contributing to the safeguarding of literary history.
 Its impact on book collecting and scholarship goes beyond the city, influencing international standards and practices in these fields.
 The establishment of the Grolier Club marked a pivotal moment in New York City's history, underlining its status as a center for literary and educational excellence and its dedication to cultural and scholarly endeavors.

-1885: Ulysses S. Grant (April 27, 1822 – July 23, 1885), the 18th President of the United States, was interred in a temporary vault in Riverside Park, New York City, in 1885.
+1885: Ulysses S. Grant (April 27, 1822 – July 23, 1885), the 18th President of the United States, was interred in a temporary vault in Riverside Park, New York City.
 This vault was designed by Calvert Vaux and marked a significant moment for the city, as it honored a notable national figure.
 The temporary vault served as an interim memorial until a more permanent site could be established.

 Grant's Tomb, the permanent memorial, was dedicated in 1897.
 Designed by John Duncan, its unveiling was marked by a grand ceremony with 60,000 marchers and a naval review on the Hudson River.
 Located in Riverside Park, the tomb stands as a historic and cultural landmark in New York City, celebrating President Grant's legacy and enhancing the city's architectural and cultural landscape.

-1887: The Port of New York Longshoremen's Strike, initiated on January 27, 1887, was a pivotal event in New York City's labor history.
+1887: The Port of New York Longshoremen's Strike, initiated on January 27, was a pivotal event in New York City's labor history.
 Organized by longshoremen, responsible for managing cargo in one of the world's leading ports, it focused on demanding improved wages and working conditions.
 This reflected wider labor issues prevalent at the time.

 This several-week-long strike significantly disrupted the port's activities and the city's trade, impacting the local economy.
 It was a key part of the late 19th-century labor movements across the United States, underscoring workers' growing awareness and solidarity.
 The strike notably spotlighted working-class conditions, laying the groundwork for future labor reforms.

-1887: Teachers College, founded in 1887 in New York City, emerged as a pioneering graduate school in education, affiliating with Columbia University in 1898.
-As one of the nation's first institutions dedicated to education as a distinct discipline, it marked a key advancement in educational development, impacting both the city and the country.
+1887: Teachers College emerged as a pioneering graduate school in education, affiliating with Columbia University in 1898.
+Founded in New York City, it was one of the nation's first institutions dedicated to education as a distinct discipline, marking a key advancement in educational development that impacted both the city and the country.

-This institution's alliance with Columbia in 1898 elevated its stature, establishing it as a prime center for educational research and training.
+The institution's alliance with Columbia in 1898 elevated its stature, establishing it as a prime center for educational research and training.
 Influencing teaching methods and theories, Teachers College shaped the educational framework significantly, contributing crucially to educational practices and policies at a critical juncture in American educational history.

-1887: Horace Mann School, founded in 1887 in New York City, named after Horace Mann, the "Father of American Public Education," began as part of Teachers College, Columbia University.
-Initially a laboratory school, it exemplified progressive educational practices and theories.
+1887: Horace Mann School, named after Horace Mann, the "Father of American Public Education," began as part of Teachers College, Columbia University.
+Founded in New York City, it initially served as a laboratory school, exemplifying progressive educational practices and theories.

-1888: Striking from March 12 to 13, the Great Blizzard of 1888, or "Great White Hurricane," devastated the northeastern U.S., including New York City, with about 21 inches (53 cm) of snow and winds forming 20-foot drifts.
-It drastically dropped temperatures, caused over 400 deaths, and paralyzed the Eastern seaboard from Maryland to Maine.
+1888: "The Great Blizzard of 1888" or "Great White Hurricane" struck from March 12 to 13, devastating the northeastern U.S., including New York City, with about 21 inches (53 cm) of snow and winds that formed 20-foot drifts.
+This catastrophic weather event drastically dropped temperatures, caused over 400 deaths, and paralyzed the Eastern seaboard from Maryland to Maine.

 In New York City, the blizzard's impact was profound, blocking roads and halting transportation, including streetcars and railways.
 This catastrophe exposed the city's vulnerability to severe weather, prompting significant urban planning and infrastructure reforms.
 Key post-blizzard changes included enhanced snow removal techniques and underground telegraph and telephone lines, boosting the city's preparedness for future winter storms.